cloudlockr/cloudlockr-app/README.md

 ## Project Overview

 CloudLockr is an innovative data storage system, tieing your digital data to a physical location while providing secure remote backup storage.
-The 7 strong layers of protection CloudLockr offers ensures your data is never compromised or read by anyone else, including us.
+The five strong layers of protection CloudLockr offers ensures your data is never compromised or read by anyone else, including us.

 This repo contains the Android application facilitating the CloudLockr device user interface.
 This codebase features custom bluetooth communication protocols, location services, API integration, file reconstruction, and user management.